PhilipZhang0907/smart-garment/README.md

+# Learn to Infer Human Poses Using a Full-Body Pressure Sensing Garment
+The author is currently busy with Ph.D. application.
+A better organized dataset would be released in late December after application deadlines.
+If you would like to have access to the dataset during this period, please send an email to philipzhang@mail.ustc.edu.cn with your intention on the dataset.

 # Smart Garment: A long-term feasible, whole-body textile pressure sensing system
 This repository holds the python demo of pressure data visualization system by Dongquan Zhang.
 ## Quick start